lambdaclass/concrete/ROADMAP.md

 It cannot be "before any Phase 8" — there is a chicken-and-egg floor: an outside user needs *some* slab to write anything real.
 So the gate is:

-1. **Define the minimum slab** an external user needs to write and prove one useful program — likely Phase 8 items 4 (module stability), 7 (bytes/text), 9 (collections), plus a package/build path.
+1. **The minimum slab is the Phase 8 core slab**: modules/imports, minimal project model, `concrete test`, core diagnostics, bytes/text/path, and collections.
 2. **Build exactly that** — not the full back half.
 3. **Run the trial and treat the result as an explicit go / no-go on the rest of Phases 8-15.**